risc0/risc0/website/api_versioned_docs/version-1.2/zkvm/precompiles.md

 > [commit the `Cargo.lock` file to git][commit-lockfile], to ensure versions don't get accidentally updated.

-When using cryptography indirectly, e.g. via the `cookie`, `oauth2`, or `revm`, crates it may be possible to enable acceleration support without code changes by applying a [Cargo patch][cargo-patch].
+When using cryptography indirectly, e.g. via the `cookie`, `oauth2`, or `revm`, crates it may be possible to enable precompile support without code changes by applying a [Cargo patch][cargo-patch].

-Several of our precompiles are still undergoing revision and review, and so users must opt-in to these features by setting the `"unstable"` feature flag on the `risc0-zkvm` crate used by the zkVM guest and by the `risc0-build` crate used to build the guest.
-For users who need a stable, production-ready version we are working on stablizing these precompiles as soon as possible.

 An example of how to use these crates to accelerate ECDSA signature verification can be in the [ECDSA example][ecdsa].
 Note the [use of the patched